Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/development_arc.md

 1. **Lack of Clarity on Emotional Dynamics**: The existing emotional dynamics are not clearly defined, leading to potential misunderstandings in character interactions.
 2. **Insufficient Emotional Depth**: Current interactions do not fully explore the emotional stakes involved in Isabella's relationships with Marcus and Sarah.
 Enhancing these moments can create a more engaging narrative, showcasing how their interactions influence her growth.

+## Key Events
+- **Confrontation with Marcus**: Isabella faces a significant emotional challenge when she confronts Marcus about his policies, expressing her fears about their impact on vulnerable populations.
+- **Collaboration with Sarah**: A key moment occurs when Isabella collaborates with Sarah on a policy proposal, highlighting their shared commitment to ethical AI practices despite their differences.

 ## Proposed Enhancements
 - **Incorporate Emotional Stakes**: Add dialogue that reflects Isabella's internal struggles and motivations during key interactions, particularly with Marcus.
 For example, during a pivotal moment, Isabella could express her fears about the implications of Marcus's policies on vulnerable populations.
 - **Explore Conflict Resolution**: Create scenarios where Isabella and Marcus find common ground, showcasing their ability to navigate ideological differences.
 For instance, a scene could be added where Marcus acknowledges Isabella's concerns, creating a moment of vulnerability that deepens their relationship.